 - Sara Minkara MPP 2014, who received the Emerging Global Leader Award.

-- Michael Koehler MPA 2014, who will receive the Julius E. Babbitt Memorial Alumni Volunteer Award
+- Theodora Skeadas MPP 2016, who received the Julius E. Babbitt Memorial Alumni Volunteer Award.

-The HKS Fund’s Executive Council will also present Jessica Feldman MC/MPA 1989 with the HKS Fund Outstanding Alumni Award for her consistent support of the Kennedy School for nearly three decades.
+The HKS Fund’s Executive Council bestowed its HKS Fund Outstanding Alumni Award on The Honorable Jerome A. Holmes MC/MPA 2000 for his consistent support of the Kennedy School over many years.